tomkulich15/autocliker-beta-/README.md

 ---

-With Mine-Autoclicker-Beta, automating repetitive mouse actions is easier than ever.
+With Mine-Autoclicker, automating repetitive mouse actions is easier than ever.
 Enjoy your productivity boost!